Shreyash1811/Shreyash1811.github.io/_pages/about.md

 ---

 # Hello, I am Shreyaskumar Kathiriya.
+I am a Data Science Enthusiast.
-## EDUCATION :
+# EDUCATION :
-1. B-Tech Electronics and Telecommunication from NMIMS Mumbai, India.
+## 1. B-Tech Electronics and Telecommunication from NMIMS Mumbai, India.
  In four years of my B-tech I learned and grew in key technical areas such as:
  - Digital communication techniques
  - Information theory